Green Performance

 NOx | Emissions (ton) |

-Note 3: LTO refers to the landing take-off.
+Note 2: LTO: refers to the landing take-off.

-Note 4: Mandarine Airlines and TigerAir Taiwan have no freight aircraft.
+Note 3: Mandarin Airlines and Tigerair Taiwan have no cargo aircraft

 Waste Management

 CAL manages waste according to five main principles: refuse, reduce, reuse, recycle, and repair.
 CAL's objective is to recycle 100% of waste and increase the waste recycling rate year by year.
 For more information, please refer to Commitment and Long-Term Goals.
-Considering air transport service as the core business of the aviation industry, CAL has attended meetings organized by the IATA Cabin Waste Task Force.
-Since 2017, CAL has collected the total weight of cabin waste and waste recycled as the basis for arranging management strategies.
-In 2019, CAL has further formed a (in-flight) Waste Task Force for cabin waste management.
+Considering that air transportation services are the core operations of the aviation industry, CAL actively participates in the IATA Cabin Waste Task Force discussions and has established a Waste Working Group.
+Since 2017, it has been collecting the total weight of cabin waste and recycled items.

 Waste Management Performance